-Alopecia Areata Clinical Research Study in Encinitas
+Alopecia Areata Treatment Study in San Diego

 What is Alopecia Areata?

 Alopecia areata is a specific type of hair loss caused by an overactive immune system.
 This occurs when the bodies immune system attacks your hair follicles.
 The hair follicles are the root of all hair growth, so when the immune system mistakenly hinders the hair follicles, hair growth abruptly stops.
 This damage to the hair follicles caused by alopecia areata is in most cases not permanent, but can cause a large amount of temporary hair loss.
-Scientists struggle to pin down why it is the immune system attacks the hair follicles, but research such as that done by California Dermatology and Clinical Research Institute in Encinitas may one day be able to figure the disease out.
-Alopecia Areata begins most commonly during the teen years and younger, with most people initially afflicted under the age of 20, but people of any age are susceptible and the disease can wax and wane for many years after first appearing.
+Scientists struggle to pin down why the immune system attacks the hair follicles, but research such as that done by California Dermatology and Clinical Research Institute in Encinitas may one day be able to figure this disease out.
+Alopecia Areata most commonly begins during the teen years and younger, with most people initially afflicted under the age of 20, but people of any age are susceptible and the disease can wax and wane for many years after first appearing.

 What are the Symptoms of Alopecia Areata?

-Alopecia areata will first show itself when small bald areas start to appear.
+Alopecia areata will first show itself when small bald areas starts to appear.
 As the hair falls out the skin will be completely smooth and hairless, creating small spots of scalp showing around healthy hair.
 In a few cases the hair may only become thin and not actually fall out or continue to grow and eventually break off.
 When the hair breaks off it will leave tiny stubbles of hair on the head.
 In some extreme cases of alopecia areata, the person will lose all hair on the head and the body, but this is a relatively rare occurrence.
 The loss of hair is sporadic, occurring in one area of the head for a few months and then a different area after that, with the hair usually growing back in a few months.
 About 10% of the people afflicted may never grow back the hair they have lost.
-As of right now, there is not FDA-approved therapy for alopecia areata but we are trying to change that.
+As of right now, there is not FDA-approved therapy for alopecia areata but clinical trials are trying to change that.